OData/v3ProtocolDocument/OData JSON Verbose Format.markdown

 ## 4.6 Representing a Set of Links ##

-A set of links expresses a relation from one Entity to zero or more related Entities.
+A set of links expresses a relation from one entity to zero or more related entities.

 The following example shows a set of links represented as appropriate for a request.